FedericoRubbi/DSIPTS/README.md

 ## Suite for training models

-[Here](bash_examples/README.md) you can find useful code for training and comparing different architectures using Hydra and Omegaconf (multiplrocess, slurm cluster and optuna sweepers).
+[Here](bash_examples/README.md) you can find useful code for training and comparing different architectures using Hydra and Omegaconf (mulitprocess, slurm cluster and optuna sweepers).